beloglazov/openstack-neat/README.rst

-The data collector is deployed on every compute host and is executed periodically to collect the CPU utilization data for each VM running on the host and stores it in the local file-based data store.
-The data is collected in average number of MHz consumed by a VM during the last measurement interval.
+The data collector is deployed on every compute host and is executed periodically to collect the CPU utilization data for each VM running on the host and stores the data in the local file-based data store.
+The data is stored as the average number of MHz consumed by a VM during the last measurement interval.
 The CPU usage data are stored as integers.
-This data format is portable: the collected values can be converted to the CPU utilization for any host or VM type, supporting heterogeneous hosts and VMs.
+This data format is portable: the stored values can be converted to the CPU utilization for any host or VM type, supporting heterogeneous hosts and VMs.